 ASC 740 clarifies the accounting for uncertainty in income taxes and prescribes a recognition threshold and measurement attributes for financial statement disclosure of income tax positions taken or expected to be taken on an income tax return.
 As of December 30, 2023 and December 31, 2022 there were no accrued interest and penalties associated with unrecognized tax benefits.
 Management believes there are no material amounts of tax positions for which there is uncertainty as of December 30, 2023 and December 31, 2022.
-There are no changes expected in the next 12 months
+There are no changes expected in the next 12 months.

 Management of Janus is required to analyze all open tax years, as defined by the statute of limitations, for all major jurisdictions, which includes federal and certain states.
-For the years before 2019, the Company is no longer subject to U.S. or state income tax examinations.
+For the years before 2019, the Company is no longer subject to U.S. federal tax examinations, and for the years before 2018, the Company is no longer subject to U.S. or state income tax examinations.
 For the years before 2018, the Company is no longer subject to examination by the United Kingdom, French, Australia, and Singapore taxing authorities in those jurisdictions.